Zuehlke/training-angular2/Exercises/Exercise 7/Before/README.md

-## Exercise 7: Result ##
+## Exercise 7: Starting Point ##

-This folder contains the application as it is after you have completed this exercise.
+This folder contains the application as it is before you start with this exercise.

 ### Before you start ###